• Skip to primary navigation

 This conceptualisation distinguishes signals from two other types of acts: coercion and cues.
 In coercion, an animal tries to change the behaviour of others who do not intend to behave that way.
 For example, the males of many species will harass females until they allow copulation; alternatively, they will punish them for refusing to mate with them, which increases the chances that they will accept the coercer.
 This behaviour is clearly not one of signalling, even though it succeeds at changing the other’s behaviour.
 In cues, the opposite happens.
 The female bird’s nest, for example, is not aimed at anyone; however, it is a cue for the cuckoo, who certainly seeks to lay eggs inside.

 In sum, signals are acts or structures through which an organism (the signaller) intends to change other organisms’ behaviour, and which are effective because those organisms (the receivers) intend to respond to them.
 This (my) definition seems consistent with many observations of animal behaviour.
-It allows us to recognise signals in the same way that we recognise 1) acts and structures not aimed at others, such as nest building and nests, 2) acts and structures aimed at others who do not intend to respond (coercion), and 3) acts and structures that others respond to but were not intended for them (cues).
+It allows us to recognise signals in the same way that we recognise 1) acts and structures not aimed at others, such as nest building and nests, 2) acts and structures aimed at others who do not intend to respond (coercion), and 3) acts and structures that others react to but were not intended for them (cues).

 In contrast, Maynard Smith and Harper (2003) define a signal as ‘any act or structure which alters the behaviour of other organisms, which evolved because of that effect, and which is effective because the receiver’s response has also evolved.’
 Notice how this definition replaces intention – a concept describing observable phenomena – for the abstract notion of evolution, which refers to the ultimate origin of such phenomena.
 But before looking at the reasons for this terminological preference, let’s see how it impairs the definition of signal.